Who Is Donald Trump Jr.?

 In 2017, Trump Jr. testified behind closed doors to both the Senate Intelligence and Judiciary Committees about Russian-related matters.
 He reportedly told the Judiciary Committee that he knew very little about then-Trump lawyer Michael Cohen's attempts to facilitate the construction of a Trump Tower in Moscow during the presidential campaign.

 Later that year, he also testified before the House Intelligence Committee about the ongoing investigations into the campaign's alleged collusion with Russia.
 Trump Jr. confirmed that he had a phone conversation with his father shortly after the release of the Times article over the summer, but refused to divulge details of the discussion, on the grounds it was protected under attorney-client privilege since lawyers for both men were on the call.
 He did elaborate on the matter of his Twitter conversations with WikiLeaks during the campaign, saying he considered WikiLeaks to be an independent news organization, not one that functioned to relay information from the Russian government.

 The following summer, as he began distancing himself from his former employer, Cohen alleged that the president was well aware of the June 2016 meeting in New York between Veselnitskaya, his oldest son and others ahead of time.
 Additionally, Cohen later testified that he had briefed Trump family members on the Moscow Trump Tower project at least 10 times, contradicting Trump Jr.'s claim that he knew very little about it.

-In May 2018, it was reported that Trump is dating Fox News host Kimberly Guilfoyle.
+Around that time, Trump Jr. began dating former Fox News host Kimberly Guilfoyle.

 Along with his responsibilities for the family business, Trump Jr. has hosted the business show 21st Century Television and been involved with the medical charity Operation Smile.
 He has long held a love for the outdoors and counts hunting and fishing among his personal interests.